DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## cisco

-Remove your DNS blind spot
+Remove your DNS blind spot (DNSCrypt protocol)

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+Currently incompatible with DNS anonymization.

 sdns://AQEAAAAAAAAADDIwOC42Ny4yMjAuMiC3NRFAIG8iXT4r2CLX_WkeocM8yNZmjQy-BL-rykP7eRsyLmRuc2NyeXB0LWNlcnQub3BlbmRucy5jb20

+## cisco-doh

+Remove your DNS blind spot (DoH protocol)

+Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+sdns://AgAAAAAAAAAADDE0Ni4xMTIuNDEuMiBUDrXp92r0ml9Aq9cu3mXf2w_ugmc61w74ZllxOxR-Vw9kb2gub3BlbmRucy5jb20KL2Rucy1xdWVyeQ

 ## cisco-familyshield

-Block websites not suitable for children
+Block websites not suitable for children (DNSCrypt protocol)

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+Currently incompatible with DNS anonymization.

 sdns://AQAAAAAAAAAADjIwOC42Ny4yMjAuMTIzILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ

+## cisco-familyshield-doh

+Block websites not suitable for children (DoH protocol)

+Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+sdns://AgAAAAAAAAAADDE0Ni4xMTIuNDEuMyBUDrXp92r0ml9Aq9cu3mXf2w_ugmc61w74ZllxOxR-Vxxkb2guZmFtaWx5c2hpZWxkLm9wZW5kbnMuY29tCi9kbnMtcXVlcnk

 ## cisco-ipv6

-Cisco OpenDNS IPv6 sandbox
+Cisco OpenDNS over IPv6 (DNSCrypt protocol)

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+Currently incompatible with DNS anonymization.

 sdns://AQEAAAAAAAAAD1syNjIwOjA6Y2NjOjoyXSC3NRFAIG8iXT4r2CLX_WkeocM8yNZmjQy-BL-rykP7eRsyLmRuc2NyeXB0LWNlcnQub3BlbmRucy5jb20

+## cisco-ipv6-doh

+Cisco OpenDNS over IPv6 (DoH protocol)

+Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

+sdns://AgAAAAAAAAAAEFsyNjIwOjExOTpmYzo6Ml0gVA616fdq9JpfQKvXLt5l39sP7oJnOtcO-GZZcTsUflcPZG9oLm9wZW5kbnMuY29tCi9kbnMtcXVlcnk

 ## cleanbrowsing-adult